How to Turn Off Ring Camera Recording

-These methods apply to dedicated security cameras like the Ring Spotlight Cam, as well as the complete range of Ring doorbells.
+There are three ways to turn off a Ring camera using the Ring app, short of killing your internet connection or permanently removing it from your Ring account.
+These methods apply to all Ring camera devices including dedicated security cameras like the Ring Spotlight Cam, as well as the complete range of Ring doorbells.

-1. Turn off Motion Detection for a specific camera as a temporary measure.
+1. Turn off Motion Detection to quickly disable a specific camera from recording.

 2. Use the Modes feature to determine when motion detection and live view are available.

-The first option is a good temporary measure but doesn’t prevent the use of Live View by anyone with shared access.
-Live view sessions will still be recorded automatically.
-If you want to block that as well, you’ll need to use the Modes method.
-Access to Modes is now limited to those with a Ring Protect subscription.
+The first option is a good way to stop recording for a specific occasion but doesn’t prevent the use of Live View by anyone with shared access to that camera in the Ring app.
+Any live view sessions will still be recorded automatically.
+If you want to block that as well, you’ll need to use the Modes feature.
+Access to Modes is now limited to those with a Ring Protect subscription on their Ring account.

-To just quickly prevent a single Ring camera from capturing motion events, use the camera device settings right from the dashboard.
+If you just need to quickly prevent a single Ring camera from capturing motion events, use the camera device settings right from the dashboard.

 1. Open the Ring app.

-2. Tap the 3 lines in the top left corner to open the menu.
+2. Tap the three lines in the top left corner to open the menu.

 3. Tap Devices.